 Another new exhibit provides a much needed PSA on a topic of some confusion amongst the general public: the difference between Paleontology and Archaeology.
 The exhibit is split into two halves, with displays on what constitutes Paleontology on the left side, and what counts as Archaeology on the right.
 A lift-the-flap activity encourages children to consider the differences between “artifacts” and “fossils”, though of course a nearby display case has to muddy the waters again by demonstrating the way in which the lines can be blurred.
 Is a carving made from the bone of an extinct animal a fossil or an artifact?
 What about especially prehistoric hominin skeletons that predate anatomically modern humans?
 I appreciate that the curators went out of their way to build this nuance into the exhibit.

 I had a great time at the Western Science Center.
 I found the exhibits fascinating, and it was fun to meet people in person I had previously only interacted with online.
 While a bit far from the other typical attractions in Southern California, I certainly consider it worth the drive to visit.
 I even managed to squeeze in another prehistoric themed attraction and swung by the Cabazon Dinosaurs on my way home, but that’s a review for another time.
 Be sure to check out the Western Science Center whenever you get the chance!
-For more prehistoric Californian attractions, check out my reviews of the ingenious Fossil Reef Park as well as the world famous La Brea Tar Pits and Museum.
+For more prehistoric Californian attractions, check out my reviews of the Western Science Center’s “partner” institution, the Alf Museum, as well as the ingenious Fossil Reef Park and the world famous La Brea Tar Pits and Museum.

 You visited the Cabazon Dinosaurs?
 The ones that have been taken over by creationist morons?
 You poor thing.

 Also, I believe the unnamed ceratopsid is Menefeeceratops, named relatively recently.